 Supposed studies of the ontogenetic developmental changes of Tyrannosaurus have not been actual studies of the ontogenetic developmental changes of Tyrannosaurus

 The removal of the best small TT-zone tyrannosauroid fossil skeletons from the genus Tyrannosaurus means that the former cannot be utilized to reconstruct the changing functional ontogeny of the genus with growth regarding assorted factors such as locomotary performance and agility, head power and tooth form, muscle power and action, over all proportional differences, neural and sensory capabilities, and forelimb function (contra Henderson & Snively, 2004; Hutchinson et al., 2011; Snively, 2019; Carr, 2020).
 Those are ontogenetic-taxonomic chimeras, with BMRP2002.4.1 being the go-to specimen for such spurious efforts.
 Also excluded from such analyses is NCMNSBM—efforts to use its big lower arms to model the ontogeny of Tyrannosaurus forelimb proportions and function would be biononsense.
+Using TT-zone baso-eutyrannosaurs to restore Tyrannosaurus growth is the equivalent of applying Lynx rufus to the ontogeny of Puma concolor, or Panthera pardus to that of P. leo and P. tigris.
 Because the baso-eutyrannosaurs may be even more lithe than juvenile Tyrannosaurus, using the former as proxies for the latter has somewhat exaggerate the estimated functional differences between immature and mature Tyrannosaurus.
 Restoring the actual ontogeny related functional anatomy and so forth of the most powerful known land predator will require the discovery of much more complete juvenile remains that truly belong to the genus.
 But even then there can be significant differences between the species, especially the robusts versus graciles.

 Using nontyrannosaurid fossils such as BMRP2002.4.1 and 2006.4.4 to restore the growth curve of Tyrannosaurus and other aspects of its ontogeny is comparable to doing the same with Alioramus concerning Tarbosaurus from the same paleohabitat.
 As touched upon in Paul et al. (2022: Supplementary Information) the multispecific status of Tyrannosaurus specimens complicates restoring the growth curves of the taxon even when using specimens assignable to the genus.
 Different species within a genus may diverge in their growth.
 Robust FMNHPR2081 is the holotype of T. imperator, robust MOR1128 can be referred to that species, and gracile USNM555000 is the markedly later living holotype of T. regina (Fig. 12).
 Even if these are one species they may represent different sexes with divergent growth.
 To restore the growth curve of the genus Tyrannosaurus below the ~150 kg minimum of MOR1128 requires examination of the hindlimb elements of LACM12845 that are on display, and the very small Baby Bob is in private hands.
 At the species level restoring growth curves of Tyrannosaurus should be based on juvenile-adult specimens that can be confidently assigned to the same species.
 Such is more viable concerning low TT-zone fossils that can be assigned to T. imperator.
 Higher in the formations matters become more complicated because of the presence of two Tyrannosaurus species.